duasynt/gdb_scripts/README.md

 (gdb)
 ```

+If the passed address / symbol is in kernel space, the walk is performed using
+the kernel PGD.
+Otherwise, the PGD of the backing process
+(`task_struct->mm->pgd`) is used to resolve the mapping.

 In theory, it's possible to add KASLR support but due to some major differences
 in KASLR implementations between different vendors (e.g., AOSP/MSM and Samsung),
 I've decided not to.
 And why would you want to debug with KASLR enabled anyway?